Quick answer

 How to serve egg for babies

-Serve soft scrambled eggs in strips or wedges, or offer a quarter of a hard-boiled egg.
-Cut hard-boiled eggs into long strips - not round slices.
+6–9 months: Soft scrambled egg in strips, omelette fingers, or a quarter of a mashed hard-boiled egg.
+Cut hard-boiled egg into long strips, not round slices.

 How to cut eggs for BLW